opencv/opencv/modules/ml/doc/decision_trees.rst

 .. ocv:member:: int inversed

-    If it is not null then inverse split rule is used that is a left branch and a right branch are switched.
+    If it is not null then inverse split rule is used that is left and right branches are exchanged in the rule expressions below.

 .. ocv:member:: float quality

-    Quality of the split.
+    The split quality, a positive number.
+It is used to choose the best primary split, then to choose and sort the surrogate splits.
+After the tree is constructed, it is also used to compute variable importance.

 .. ocv:member:: CvDTreeSplit* next